Skip to main content

 "Nine months of winter, three months of hell."
 This common proverb rhymes in Spanish to describe the country's hotter areas - such as Andalusia.
 And understandably, those three months of hell are a local obsession: the vast majority of homes in this area are built to keep out heat with little regard for winter's chill.
 But, fortunately the options are growing for those seeking comfort during the "nine months of winter".

-If you can choose a heating system during the construction of your Andalusian home you have two main options: under-floor heating and centrally networked radiator systems.
-These can also be installed in a completed home, but only at much greater expense and inconvenience.
+If you can choose a heating system during the construction of your Andalucian home you have two main options: under-floor heating and centrally networked radiator systems.
+These can also be installed in a completed home, but at greater expense.

 Stand-alone Systems

-Because built-in heating systems are so uncommon in this part of Spain, the market for stand-alone units has flourished.
+Because built-in 'central' heating systems were traditionally uncommon in Southern Spain, the market for stand-alone units has flourished.
 These come in a wide variety of electric heaters, including energy efficient versions that heat water or oil, and there are also alternatives to electricity.

 Butane